ajramos/cloud-certs/gcp-pcne-cert.md

 ## Private NAT

-Private NAT is a Google Cloud feature that allows you to perform network address translation (NAT) for traffic between VPC networks or between on-premises and VPC networks, without exposing resources to the public internet.
+Private NAT allows  to perform NAT for traffic between VPC networks or between on-premises and VPC networks, without exposing resources to the public internet.
 Unlike Cloud NAT, which is used for outbound internet access, Private NAT is used for private, internal connectivity.

 **Key use cases:**
 - Enable private connectivity between VPCs or from on-premises to GCP without using public IPs.